 Thank you for your cooperation.

-Should you need to make contact regarding your loved one, then please, wherever possible, do not contact the ward but call our dedicated family information line on 01908 995963 where a member of staff will be available to assist you between the hours of 10am and 6pm daily including weekends and Bank Holidays.
+Should you need to make contact regarding your loved one, then please, wherever possible, do not contact the ward but call our dedicated family information line on 01908 995 963 where a member of staff will be available to assist you between the hours of 0930 – 1700hrs, Monday to Friday.
 Outside of these hours please leave a message and we will get back to you as soon as we can.

 The hospital has recommenced routine planned surgery and is working with a number of private facilities to increase the hospital’s capacity to see as many patients as they can.